 Each season has it’s own lure and seductions to tempt you with a visit to these Celtic nations.
 The winter nudges in with November, through December to January and sometimes shares February with spring.

-The more northerly latitudes of Scotland reflect a colder winter than Ireland’s, with Scottish average temperatures in January and February (usually the coldest months) around 41*F (5*C) to 45*F (7*C).
-Don’t let a little chill put you off as the winter months can be the best time to visit these countries.
+The more northerly latitudes of Scotland reflect a colder winter than Ireland’s.
+The average temperatures in January and February (usually the coldest months) in Scotland are 41*F (5*C) to 45*F (7*C).
+Don’t let a little chill put you off.
+The winter months can be the best time to visit these countries.

-The New Year in Scotland – Hogmanay- is the highlight of the calendar with a three day festival in Edinburgh bursting with music, street parties, a torchlight procession and of course the spectacular fireworks.
+The New Year in Scotland – Hogmanay- is the highlight of the Scottish calendar.
+A 3 day festival in Edinburgh bursts with music, street parties, a torchlight procession and of course the spectacular fireworks.

-This is a magnificent city in any light but it really glows with an exuberance at this time of year.
-All corners of Scotland celebrate Hogmanay with verve and relish and traditional customs are honoured with gift giving and first footing.
+Edinburgh is a magnificent city in any light but it really glows with an exuberance at this time of year.
+All corners of Scotland celebrate Hogmanay with verve and relish.
+Traditional customs are honoured with gift giving and first footing.

-The ‘first foot’ is the first arrival to a house after midnight, bringing traditional lucky gifts of shortbread, a lump of coal and/or a black bun with whisky for a good luck toast.
+The ‘first foot’ is the first arrival to a house after midnight.
+Visitors bring traditional gifts of shortbread, a lump of coal or a black bun.
+And of course whisky for a good luck toast.
 Honour this tradition in your own way by setting your foot in Scotland for the first time.

 Another Hogmanay custom is the traditional good luck kiss at midnight while singing Auld Lang Syne to welcome in the New Year.
 Embrace a stranger or old and new friends as you wave goodbye to the old and welcome a fresh new day.

-This Hogmanay custom has been borrowed by Ireland too and although the Irish winters are quite mild with an average 45*F (7*C) this is the ideal weather to swirl a whiskey by an open peat fire.
+Ireland borrows this Hogmanay custom too though not embraced more than Scotland.
+Irish winters are quite mild, average 45*F (7*C) , ideal weather to swirl a whiskey by an open peat fire.